marciogualtieri/TwitterGitHubGrid/README.md

 To build a jar file with all dependencies:

          $ sbt clean assembly

-This application was developed using SBT 0.13 and Scala 2.11.

 ### <a name="execute-the-jar-in-the-command-line"></a> EXECUTE THE JAR IN THE COMMAND LINE